-Juan's grandmother has especially been a huge influence on his career as a chef.
-As a proud “Limeña”, she cooks everything that Peruvian cuisine has to offer, whether it's by the book or whatever she feels like.
+Juan's grandmother has especially greatly influenced his career as a chef.
+As a proud “Limeña”, she cooks everything that Peruvian cuisine offers, whether it's by the book or whatever she feels like.
 But it's an apple pie that left an impression for life, and although the chef has been following her recipe exactly, the ingredients remain a mystery and somehow, his apple pie always tastes different.
-Perhaps it's the way his grandmother kneads the dough, but maybe there is also a secret ingredient.
+Perhaps it's how his grandmother kneads the dough, but maybe there is also a secret ingredient.

 However, one thing is clear: if one can give so much love, a feeling of home, desire and joy with just a small piece of cake, then it's something worth striving for.
-Back then, and like a prayer wheel, he assured his family again and again, “I'm going to be a cook.”
+Back then, and like a prayer wheel, he repeatedly assured his family, “I'm going to be a cook.”

-It is here that the the simple, appreciative and loving ways of the native people teach the young Juan Danilo that happiness has nothing to do with material riches.
-He adapts their ways of cooking, begins to understand the true necessities in life and learns to respectfully take from and give back to mother nature.
-Since the dishes and ingredients are different from those in his hometown Lima, Juan begins to fuse the recipes he knows with those of the Amazon.
+Here, the simple, appreciative and loving ways of the native people teach the young Juan Danilo that happiness has nothing to do with material riches.
+He adapts their ways of cooking, begins to understand the true necessities in life and learns to take from and give back to mother nature respectfully.
+Since the dishes and ingredients differ from those in his hometown Lima, Juan begins to fuse the recipes he knows with those of the Amazon.

 After leaving Peru and setting out to sharpen his craft in different restaurants and under various conditions, the chef finds his second home in Berlin.
-He temporarily becomes head chef of a restaurant in the hip district Prenzlauer Berg, which specializes in ceviche, the Peruvian national dish made from pickled raw fish.
-In 2019, Juan Danilo publishes a cookbook dedicated to this national dish with Suhrkamp Verlag.
+He temporarily becomes head chef of a hip district Prenzlauer Berg restaurant, specialising in ceviche, the Peruvian national dish made from pickled raw fish.
+In 2019, Juan Danilo published a cookbook dedicated to this national dish with Suhrkamp Verlag.
 “Records of dishes of this kind date back to the time of the Incas,” he explains, stating that cooking and preserving fresh food was done early on in human history and new developments occurred throughout time.
 Juan cannot stop creating new variations of this millennia-old recipe himself, and it’s a culinary story that is far from finished.

 The chef lives for his profession, for the diversity and cultures of this world, with a special fondness for the Greek way of cooking.
 And here, too, there is evidence that long before the Romans came to power, people already knew how to prepare and preserve food in a culinary way.
-Some even consider ancient Greece to be the mother of modern cuisine, including Juan who will travel to this cradle of modern society to mix mythology and reality in collaboration with other chefs from the region.
-Together, they will develop new recipes, with unknown spice mixtures, local foods and the finest oils.
+Some even consider Ancient Greece the mother of modern cuisine, including Juan who will travel to this cradle of modern society to mix mythology and reality with other chefs from the region.
+Together, they will develop new recipes with unknown spice mixtures, local foods and the finest oils.

-“It's not easy to travel at the moment,” he says, but for him there are no problems, there are only challenges to be overcome.
-For the chef, traveling is an opportunity to explore organic farming methods and environment-oriented traditions, but also to show alternative ways of cooking and living.
+For the chef, traveling is an opportunity to explore organic farming methods and environment-oriented traditions and show alternative ways of cooking and living.
 He deliberately brings farmers, chefs, local producers and global food producers together at one table.
-Together they create new food concepts to bring poor regions back into economic viability.
+They create new food concepts to bring poor regions back into economic viability.
 Juan Danilo calls it “Foodscouting,” a topic with high impact, that motivates him immensely.

-When we ask whether he cooks differently for his family, he laughs out loud and confirms, “Of course I do, it's family.”
-And even though his grandmother doesn't quite approve of his new creations, she is very proud of her grandson, who, to everyone's delight, prefers to cook German food when he visits his Peruvian home.
-Because the novel and unusual is far more interesting.
+When we ask whether he cooks differently for his family, he laughs aloud and confirms, “Of course I do, it's family.”
+And even though his grandmother doesn't quite approve of his new creations, she is very proud of her grandson, who, to everyone's delight, prefers to cook German food when he visits his Peruvian home because the novel and unusual is far more interesting.

 Before we wrap up, I ask Juan Danilo if he still has visions for the future and, despite all that he has achieved, he still describes grand goals.